SkelXton/VHS-Redirector-Scripts/README.md

 **Installer/Uninstaller for VHS Redirector:**
 -------------------------------
 Included are .bat scripts which will install and uninstall the certificate as needed automatically.
+In addition, the install script also sets up the hosts file to run a server locally on the system.
 The install script must be run in the same directory as the certificate in order to work.